accruteam/sdk-accrupay-react/README.md

 3. Be more intelligent about what stripe versions we're going to be supporting.

+4. Support code-splitting.

+5. Add tests so that we're sure that multiple react versions are supported.

 ### Testing locally

 Run the following and follow the instructions.